The Golden Gate (Seth novel)

 The Golden Gate (1986) is the first novel by poet and novelist Vikram Seth.
-The work is a novel in verse composed of 590 Onegin stanzas (sonnets written in iambic tetrameter, with the rhyme scheme following the AbAbCCddEffEgg pattern of Eugene Onegin).
+The work is a novel in verse composed of 590 fourteen-line Onegin stanzas written in iambic tetrameter, with the rhyme scheme following the aBaBccDDeFFeGG pattern of Eugene Onegin).
 It was inspired by Charles Johnston's translation of Pushkin's Eugene Onegin.

 Plot summary

 Set in the 1980s, The Golden Gate follows a group of yuppies in San Francisco.
 The inciting action occurs when lonely protagonist John Brown learns with consternation that his friend and former love Janet Hayakawa has mischievously placed an amorous advertisement of Brown in the newspaper in his behalf; the advertisement is answered, at length, by trial-lawyer Elisabeth ('Liz') Dorati.
 A short heyday follows, in which Seth introduces and develops a variety of characters united in part by their interest in self-actualization (often in the form of agriculture) and in part by closeness to Liz or John.
 Thereafter is depicted the progress of their marriage de facto until its dissolution, which results in the legal marriage of Liz to John's friend Phillip ('Phil') Weiss, and the birth of their son.
 Following his rejection of Liz, John finds a second paramour in Janet, until the latter and two other friends die in an automobile collision; and is himself invited to stand godfather to Liz's son.

 Roger Scruton in I Drink Therefore I Am wrote that Seth beautifully evokes Italian immigrants' "life among the vines".